Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Diffusion Model Safety

 Model protection techniques safeguard the intellectual property of released models, enabling owners to verify ownership and trace generated content back to its origin.
 These approaches are categorized based on their objectives into \textbf{model watermark} and \textbf{model attribution}.

 \textbf{Model Watermark} injects a watermark trigger into the model, which can then be activated during inference to verify ownership.
 Zhao et al.~\cite{zhao2023recipe} proposed separate watermarking schemes for unconditional/class-conditional and T2I diffusion models.
 For unconditional/class-conditional models, a pretrained watermark encoder embeds a binary string (e.g., "011001") into the training data, and the model is trained to generate images with a detectable watermark, verified by a pretrained decoder.
 For T2I models, a paired (text, image) trigger (e.g., \texttt{"[V]"} and a QR code) is used to trigger the generation of the QR code for ownership verification. \textbf{FIXEDWM} \cite{liu2023watermarking} enhances trigger stealthiness by fixing its position in prompts, ensuring the watermarked image is generated only when the trigger is in the correct position. \textbf{WDM} \cite{peng2023protecting} modifies the standard diffusion process into a Watermark Diffusion Process (WDP) to embed watermarks.
 During training, WDM learns from watermarked images using WDP, while normal images follow the standard diffusion process.
 During verification, Gaussian noises combined with the trigger can activate the generation of watermarked images.
+Recently, \textbf{SleeperMark} \cite{wang2025sleepermark} embeds invisible watermarks during pre-training to ensure their resistance to personalized fine-tuning, thereby maintaining high-fidelity ownership verification while preserving generation quality.

 \textbf{Model Attribution} also embeds watermarks into generated content to identify the model, similar to generated data protection methods in Section \ref{sec:dm_generated_data_proteciton}.
 The key difference is that model attribution focuses on model-wide watermarks, while generated data protection targets sample-specific watermarks. \textbf{Tree-Ring}\cite{wen2023tree} embeds a watermark into the Fourier space of the initial Gaussian noise used for T2I generation.
 During verification, denoising diffusion implicit model (DDIM) inversion extracts the initial noise, and comparison with the original watermark identifies the generating model. \textbf{AquaLoRA}\cite{feng2024aqualora} addresses the limitations of existing methods to white-box adaptive attacks, including Tree-Ring, by embedding a secret bit string into the model parameters to achieve white-box protection, preventing easy manipulation of the watermark by malicious users. \textbf{LatentTracer} \cite{wang2024trace} identifies the origin model of generated samples by reverse-engineering their latent inputs, eliminating the need for artificial fingerprints or watermarks.